 This is considered an out of date browser.
 This website has been developed with modern browsers in mind to allow it to display at its best in a wide variety of viewing situations - including mobile viewing.
 But we haven't supported older browsers like IE8.
 Please upgrade to the latest version of Internet Explorer - or try Mozilla Firefox or Google Chrome.
 Both are excellent browsers.

-Home to School Transport Entitlement - Update for 2021
+Home to School Transport Entitlement - Update from September 2020 and new intake applications for 2021

-The county council has determined that with effect from September 2021 the current 'frozen' transport status given to Ibstock Community College will be removed.
+The county council has determined that with effect from September 2020 the current 'frozen' transport status given to Ibstock Community College has been removed.
+In effect this means that any child starting at Ibstock Community College from now on will only be assessed for transport on a ‘nearest school’ basis i.e. just because you are in our catchment area does not mean that you will automatically get free transport from the Council.
 Please see the letter below from Leicestershire County Council.

 Dear Parent / Carer,